seanfcottrell/PLPCA/README.md

 ## INSTALLATION:

-You can install RPLSDSPCA directly from the repo via:
+You can install RPLSDSPCA directly from the repo in your terminal via:

 ```bash
 git clone https://github.com/seanfcottrell/RPLSDSPCA.git